Green Building – The Benefits of Going Green and What it Means for Your Bottom Line

 Of course, this is not the only way to help your company be more energy efficient when it comes to lighting.
 Sometimes there are too many light fixtures in a single space.

-Most offices, however, have those old fluorescent lights which are less efficient LEDs and they give out that cold feeling which may make some people depressed or simply less productive.
+Most offices, however, have those old fluorescent lights that are less efficient than LEDs and they give out that cold feeling that may make some people depressed or simply less productive.

 These can be complicated to replace with LEDs or CFLs but it can be worth it.